 But the song finally does kick in, what's delivered is radically different from the visceral, emotive fire that burns on "Purple Rain."
 Perhaps too formulated for radio, "Gold" appears driven more by a boilerplate formula than by the raw soul passion that characterizes the greater share of Prince's well-stocked arsenal of pop ballads.

-The underwhelming Prince ballad is captured almost perfectly by the tepidly executed enthusiasm of the actors portraying audience members in the questionably-budgeted music video (viewable above).
+The underwhelming Prince ballad is captured almost perfectly by the tepidly executed enthusiasm of the actors portraying audience members in the questionably-budgeted music video (viewable below).
 Reflected in the single's poor chart showing, Prince's next epic would have to wait for another day.

 Salvaging itself from the fate of critics' adversarial puns, The Gold Experience album did in fact manage to reach gold status.
 Its would-be masterpiece, however, remains understandably unnoticed in the vastness of Prince's output.
 Fortunately, an Emancipation of sorts was only a year off.